HielSaraiva/project-web-service-store/README.md

 ## Technologies Used

+### REST Architecture

+- A REST API (also called a RESTful API or RESTful web API) is an application programming interface (API) that conforms to the design principles of the representational state transfer (REST) architectural style.
+REST APIs provide a flexible, lightweight way to integrate applications and to connect components in microservices architectures.
+- REST APIs communicate through HTTP requests to perform standard database functions like creating, reading, updating and deleting records (also known as CRUD) within a resource.

 ### JPA / Hibernate

 - Java Persistence API (JPA) is the Java EE platform standard specification (`javax.persistence` package) for